0xSero/partisia-docs/docs/operator-8-registration.md

 4) Stake MPC Tokens: Put your PBC address in the search bar, then you get your account information.
 There is a staking button next to your balance of MPC Tokens.
 5) Click *Register Node* Connect your MPC Wallet by clicking *Connect Wallet*.
 6) Send Register Transaction.
-7) Send the public IP of the server hosting the node, your PBC Address to @Kristian Hu#7382 in a direct message on the Node Operator Discord Channel.
+7) Send the public IP of the server hosting the node and your PBC Address to @Kristian Hu#7382 in a direct message on the Node Operator Discord Channel.

 ## Content of Staking Transaction